A solvable algebra for massless fermions: Kronecker sum of solvable algebras

 (matrix indices are suppressed) or $\phi(\vec B)=\vec B$, $\phi(\vec E)=-\vec E$.
 Therefore, the compact form of $\lOR(1,3)$ is given by the generators $B^i$ and $iE^i$ obeying the commutation relations

-This algebra is isomorphic to $\so(4)$ but is not actually $\so(4)$.
-The reason is that the generators are antihermitean, $B_i^\dagger=-B_i$ and $(iE_i)^\dagger=-iE_i$ and, therefore, the group is unitary.
+Considered as a real algebra, this algebra is isomorphic to $\sO(4)$.
+However, the generators are antihermitean, $B_i^\dagger=-B_i$ and $(iE_i)^\dagger=-iE_i$ and, therefore, the group is unitary.
 In general, Weyl's unitary trick can be seen to lead always to unitary Lie groups.